Opendoor Reviews

 "We see a lot of [Opendoor homes] that seem to be really overpriced," Nashville-based realtor Barry Richards told us during an interview.
 "And they seem to just have a system of systematically dropping the price until they hit the sweet spot.
 They don’t tend to negotiate much on whatever current price they have."

-In our own analysis of more than 100 properties bought and sold by Opendoor in 2023, we found that homes sold by Opendoor sat on the market for an average of 64 days and sold for an average of 6% (or ~$35,000) less than their original list price.
+In our own analysis of Opendoor properties, we found that homes sold by Opendoor in 2023 sat on the market for an average of 70 days after a price drop of $39,003 (6.41%) from their original list price.
+However, in 2024, Opendoor's average price cut has dwindled to just $21,786 (3.76%) after an average 43 days on market.

 Low-quality repairs tend to be the norm